redhat-openshift-ecosystem/community-operators-pipeline/docs/operator-test-suite.md

 # Examples

 ## Running tests from local direcotry
-Following example will run 'all' tests on 'aqua' operator with version '1.0.2' from 'upstream-community-operators (k8s)' directory. 'community-operators' project will be taken from local directory one is running command from ($PWD).
+Following example will run 'all' tests on 'aqua' operator with version '1.0.2' from 'operators (k8s)' directory. 'community-operators' project will be taken from local directory one is running command from ($PWD).
 ```
 cd <community-operators>
 bash <(curl -sL https://raw.githubusercontent.com/redhat-openshift-ecosystem/community-operators-pipeline/ci/latest/ci/scripts/opp.sh) \
 all \
-upstream-community-operators/aqua/1.0.2
+operators/aqua/1.0.2
 ```

 ## Running tests from official 'community-operators' repo